hemen-babis/wildfire-homepage/content/wildfire-twin/_index.md

 ## Global Forecast System (GFS)

 The Global Forecast System (GFS) is a model developed by NOAA's National Center for Environmental Prediction (NCEP).
-It is primarily a US global weather model with development coodination between NOAA and partners like NASA.
+It is primarily a US global weather model with development coodination between NOAA and partners like NASA, and university researchers via the Unified Forecast System initiative [US Department of Commerce, 2020].
 The model functions as an analysis cycle, updating atmospheric states every 6 hours, within a 6-hour window, using a vasy array of observational data.
 Its primary application is to provide global forecasts for medium-range weather predition worldwide, and it gives guidance for up to two weeks.
 This punctuality is a strength, as it fast, has open avalibility, in addition to its timely updates.
-However, this comes at the cost of resolution, and still does not rival the best global models.
+However, this comes at the cost of resolution, and still does not rival the best global models [US Department of Commerce, 2020].

 ## ECMWF Integrated Forecasting System (IFS)

 The European Centre for Medium-Range Weather Forecasts's Intergrated Forecating System (ECMWF IFS) is a model developed by 30 international organizations and supported by over 30 European states.
 Renown for its leading global forecasting skill, IFS includes advance physics parameterization, which is continually updated and optimized for the IFS physics.
+It uses about 137 vertical levels, and orecasts are projected out to 10 days at full resolution and extended to 15 days with slightly coarser resolution beyond 10 days [COMMpla|Trust-IT, 2022].

 ---